 At the same time, visitors learned about sustainable and inclusive territorial management initiatives for the bio-region.
 Talks and workshops facilitated by specialists in sustainable land management described the Chocó Andino Model Forest, the Chocó Andino de Pichincha Biosphere Reserve and the Andean Bear Ecological Corridor, among other strategies that acknowledge the global importance of the territory for biodiversity conservation and maintaining the ecological balances of our planet.

 The Chocó Andino Commonwealth was created on August 10, 2014, when the parish governments of Calacalí, Gualea, Nanegal, Nanegalito, Nono, and Pacto partnered to create a platform for coordination, dialogue and participatory government in the northwest of Quito.
-The celebration of August 10, 2019, commemorated this territorial milestone, which has contributed and continues to support the defense of rural culture and the sustainable development of the Andean Chocó.

 Follow the Chocó Andino Model Forest on Facebook